openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_usecase_save.md

 Most of existing preprocessing steps can also be performed via command-line options, using Model Optimizer tool.
 For details on such command-line options, refer to the [Optimizing Preprocessing Computation](../MO_DG/prepare_model/Additional_Optimizations.md).

-## Code example - Saving Model with Preprocessing to IR
+## Code example - Saving Model with Preprocessing to OpenVINO IR

 When some preprocessing steps cannot be integrated into execution graph using Model Optimizer command-line options (e.g. `YUV`->`RGB` color space conversion, `Resize`, etc.), it is possible to write a simple code which:
  - Reads the original model (IR, ONNX, Paddle).